YES, YOU CAN KNIT.

 Once you have the total number of rows required for your piece, it is time to bind off or cast off.

 Cast on is abbreviated as ‘c/o’ in patterns.
 You can see that for casting off you’d use the same abbreviation.
-Therefore, binding off is a clearer term: ‘b/o’.
+Therefore, binding offcan be clearer: 'b/o'.

 Do keep in mind that this is a personal choice of the designer, so you will come across ‘c/o’ for casting off, too.